dkebler/4S/README.md

 ## Movtivation

-__THE PROBLEM__: In all of github space there is no **really** complete, current repo that will jumpstart even a noob into creating excellent and professional "static" generated websites using a coherent and complete workflow including deployment.
+__THE PROBLEM__: In all of github space there is no **really** complete, current repo that will jumpstart someone into creating excellent and professional "static" generated websites using a coherent and complete workflow including deployment.
 There are lots of great pieces out there but no one willing to share their hard work of those all pieces pulled together in a flexible, customizable way and with excellent documentation.
 Who can blame them that's how they make money.
 So if I am wrong on this please point me to such repos.
 I probably won't give up my efforts but will inform visitors to these other great alternatives.

 __THE GOAL__:  The ultimate goal is to create a honest to god complete, current techology static site starter repo including development and deployment workflows, html templates, styling, responsive layout, example content, multi-deployment options and more.
 The idea is to create a repo where nothing is left out or half baked, not just another "skeleton".
 Yet the starter should be flexible in terms of being modified to suit (e.g. stylus rather than and/or in addition to sass, Wintersmith instead of Hugo, Jade instead of Hugo templates.
 CSS styling that has rational BEM classes and is easy to customize/use).
 Both backend(dev/deploy workflows) and front end (layouts/styling/reponsiveness) will all addressed and more before a 1.0 release.
 An extended goal is to fork this effort to a sibling repo that takes the same approach for a single page webapp.